 - common modes, methods and processes of assessment

-- reliability, validity, cost-effectiveness, educational impact, utility, and fairness to assessment modes, methods and processes
+- reliability, validity, cost-effectiveness, educational impact, utility, and fairness - evaluating and establishing quality

 - planning assessment in the clinical context